ni/nimi-python/docs/nidigital/class.rst

                 :py:attr:`nidigital.Session.history_ram_trigger_type` should be used to specify the trigger condition on which History RAM starts acquiring pattern information.

-                If History RAM trigger is configured as :py:data:`~nidigital.HistoryRAMTriggerType.CYCLE_NUMBER`, :py:attr:`nidigital.Session.cycle_number_history_ram_trigger_cycle_number` should be used to specify the cycle number on which
+                If History RAM trigger is configured as :py:data:`~nidigital.HramTriggerType.CYCLE_NUMBER`, :py:attr:`nidigital.Session.cycle_number_history_ram_trigger_cycle_number` should be used to specify the cycle number on which
                 History RAM starts acquiring pattern information.

-                If History RAM trigger is configured as :py:data:`~nidigital.HistoryRAMTriggerType.PATTERN_LABEL`, :py:attr:`nidigital.Session.pattern_label_history_ram_trigger_label` should be used to specify the pattern label from which to start acquiring pattern information.
+                If History RAM trigger is configured as :py:data:`~nidigital.HramTriggerType.PATTERN_LABEL`, :py:attr:`nidigital.Session.pattern_label_history_ram_trigger_label` should be used to specify the pattern label from which to start acquiring pattern information.
                 :py:attr:`nidigital.Session.pattern_label_history_ram_trigger_vector_offset` should be used to specify the number of vectors